Darryl Morton: Storylines

 Darryl Morton arrives in Coronation Street with his father Jerry (Michael Starke), grandfather Wilf (Rodney Litchfield), and sisters, Jodie (Samantha Seager), Mel and Kayleigh (Jessica Barden).
 In April 2007 it was announced that he would be involved in a heavy marijuana smoking scene with Vernon Tomlin (Ian Reddington).
 It caused controversy, and the soap's executive producer Kieran Roberts stated that: "Not all stories are to the taste of all our viewers.
 But the vast majority of the time we get it right.
 We do not set out to shock and sensationalise."
 Although the scene did not air, there is a milder scene at the Morton's house-warming party where Vernon takes on a mellow disposition after smoking a joint Darryl gives him.

 On 16 September 2007, Darryl's friend 'Stig' asks him to look after some ecstasy tablets.
 Afraid that his dad would find them, he asks David to look after them, but he hides them in one of his niece's dolls.
 However, when Bethany (Amy & Emily Walton) swallows one, David decides to protect his friend and bails Darryl out by taking the blame for possession.
 After a brief flirtation in the Rovers with barmaid Lauren Wilson (Lucy Evans), Darryl begins dating her.
 After a few dates of playing hard to get, they begin seeing each other on a more regular basis.
 He often pays for their dates and drinks, even though Mel tells him that his money is the only reason she is interested.
 Their involvement with each other comes to an end when Lauren becomes angry with him having no money, and states they were never an item.

 Originally, Darryl was supposed to be leaving with the rest of the Morton clan.
 However, in an interview with the Liverpool Echo, Michael Starke who plays his father Jerry revealed they had kept Darryl's character on because of "his character links in with David Platt".
 Jerry collapses on 27 August 2008 and goes into care on 31 August, where Darryl and the rest of the family were told that Jerry is still alive and has a high chance of staying that way, but also that he may die.
-Jerry makes a full recovery but discovers that wife Teresa Bryant (Karen Henthorn) has been poisoning him.
+Jerry makes a full recovery but discovers that ex-wife Teresa Bryant (Karen Henthorn) has been poisoning him.
 Darryl, along with his siblings order Teresa out of the family home as a result.
 Amber Kalirai (Nikki Patel) becomes close to Darryl and they subsequently start a relationship.